 - Seek professional help.
 For some children, talking to a parent or teacher may be uncomfortable.
 A professional may be less threatening.

 - Encourage kids to express their feelings.
 Children sometimes fear their emotions may upset their parents.
 Be a blank slate to your child’s feelings.
 Let them bring up everything they feel while you acknowledge it all.

 - Offer validation.
 Instead of seeking a solution for their worries or fears, offer confirmation of their feelings.
 Tell them simply that it’s OK to feel how they do.

 Treatment for this type of anxiety can be very successful.
-It requires a commitment and self-care to feel more confident in relationships.
-However, it can be done.
+It requires commitment and self-care to feel more confident in relationships — but it can be done.

 For many people with these issues, worries may linger.
 A therapist can teach you how to cope with these thoughts when they pop up.

 They may also encourage you to return to therapy if the thoughts and anxieties become problematic again.

 Many individuals with abandonment issues may not recognize how destructive their behaviors are.
 They may purposefully endanger relationships as a way of avoiding hurt.